-Hi, I am Carolyn Levett, a Nutritional Therapist, Naturopath, author and a keen endometriosis advocate.
+Hi, my name is Carolyn Levett, I am an Integrative Health Coach, author and a keen endometriosis advocate.

 Some people say one of the most important pages on a website is the ‘About’ page, because readers want (and need) to be able to trust what they are reading and the advice being offered.